 Digital Object Identifier (DOI)

 Dunckley, Travis and Lukas, Ronald J., "Nicotine Modulates The Expression Of A Diverse Set Of Genes In The Neuronal Sh-Sy5Y Cell Line" (2003).
-Neurobiology.
+Translational Neuroscience.
 254.